JohnSnowLabs/spark-nlp/docs/_posts/Damla-Gurbaz/2022-07-27-bert_token_classifier_ner_ade_binary_en_3_0.md

 ## Description

-Detect binary adverse reactions of drugs in tweets texts using the pretrained NER model.
+Detect adverse reactions of drugs in texts excahnged over twitter.
 This model is trained with the `BertForTokenClassification` method from the transformers library and imported into Spark NLP.

 ## Predicted Entities